Our staff will respond to your query promptly and provide detailed information to your questions.

 In the evening dinner at a local restaurant.

-In the early evening, transfer to Elämänluukku and be greeted by an old shaman who will introduce us to the Arctic Circle Crossing Ceremony.
-Outside there is plenty of fun snow activities - tandem skiing, snowshoe walking, kick sledging, tobogganing and children's snowmobiling.
-Decorate gingerbread cookies and make Christmas decorations in Elämänluukku, where we will also enjoy a late lunch.
+Today you will visit Santa in Elämänluukku in a secret forest.
+When we arrive to a small Lapp Village, you are greeted by an old shaman who will give you the 'crossing the Arctic circle' ceremony.
+Outside there is plenty of different snow fun activities - tandem skiing, snowshoe walking, kick sledging, tobogganing and children's snowmobiling.
+Make gingerbread cookies and Christmas decorations in Elämänluukku, where the lunch is also served.

 Today we will have a go at ice fishing and snowmobiling.
 After a snowmobile drive to a frozen lake you get to experience the traditional way of winter fishing – through a hole in the ice.
 We will enjoy wilderness lunch, and hopefully you'll be lucky enough to catch your own fish.